typisttech/wp-admin-notices/README.md

 ## Frequently Asked Questions

-### Can I implement my own notice class?
+### Can I implement my own notice classes?

 Of course!
 Just implements the `NoticeInterface`.

-Take a look at classes `Notice` `StickyNotice` and their tests for examples implementation of `StoreInterface`.
+Take a look at classes `Notice` and `StickyNotice` as well as their tests for example implementations of `StoreInterface`.

 If you'd like to create a open-source package to do this to help others, [open a new issue](https://github.com/TypistTech/wp-contained-hook/issues/new) to let us know, we'd love to help you with it.